adityathakker/awesome-rl-nlp/README.md

 # Awesome Reinforcement Learning(RL) for Natural Language Processing(NLP)
-Curated List of Reinforcement Learning Resources for Natural Language Processing
+Curated List of Reinforcement Learning Resources for Natural Language Processing.
+I am updating this list as I read and learn about this repositories/papers/tutorials.
+This repository might not get updated regularly because less research work is being published in the intersection of NLP and RL.

 ## Table of Contents
   - [Repositories](#repositories)